godfrey0/resume-1/README.md

 -

 CURRENT PROJECT
-- Individual Project (Patents & Copyrights belonging to NUS, CRYSTAL Centre) 2021~Present
+- Individual Project 2021~Present
-- - QuantConnect and SubmittingAlpha with Professor Anand Bhojan as Instructor and Mentor by PhD candidate Dixtant Mittal.
+- - QuantConnect and SubmittingAlpha with
+- - - Professor Anand Bhojan as Instructor and
+- - - - Mentor by PhD candidate Dixtant Mittal.
 -
-- Personal Project (Patents & Copyrights belonging to Nogawa Sentosa) 2021~Present
+- Personal Project 2021~Present
-- - Introduction to PowerBI course for begineer work in collaboration with Nogawa Sentosa.
+- - Introduction to PowerBI course for begineer work
+- - -in collaboration with Nogawa Sentosa.
 -

 EXPERIENCE